heqichen/smarthome/cbcenter/README.md

 [#] config page add host config
 [#] config add version number.
 [#] If version number in config mismatch with application, make the config invalid.
-[ ] Bug: When connect TCP server.
+[#] Bug: When connect TCP server.
 It takes long time and no response to physical button.

 --- For Documentation
 [ ] Add test module, photo, version or config

+heartbeat occur 3s once
+heartbeat timeout is 2 seconds

+Gears

 0-Test
 ESP-01